last9/embeddable-dashboard-example/embeddable-dashboard-client/README.md

 ### 3. In index.html, update the parameters passed to initialize

-`containerId`: id of the container element
+`containerId`: id of the container element in which embedded dashboard should be rendered

 `org`: name of the org

 `getToken`: A callback function to fetch the token from API

+`onError`: An error callback function to handle errors thrown from embedded dashboard

 ### 4. Install web server